Salem, Oregon

 Home MenuYouth Opioid Prevention and Awareness

-The City of Salem is working to raise awareness and support community programs and activities to help keep our kids, teens and young adults safe and healthy.
+The City of Salem is raising awareness and supports the work of community programs, groups, and activities keeping our children, teens and young adults safe and healthy.

 Click the links on this page to learn more and find helpful resources.

-This year, for the 72nd Snoball Dance, the event's youth committee have picked a new campaign to raise awareness about opioids called "Stay Chill.
-Ditch the Pill!
-Dance at the Sno."
-Every winter, around 800 to 1,000 teens come together for this fun event in Salem.
+This year, for the 72nd Snoball Dance, the event's youth committee joined forces with the City to help spread the word to save lives.
+Every winter, around 800 to 1,000 teens come together for this fun event in Salem and we thought it was a great way to get the word out.

 To find out more about the Snoball Dance and its project with the City of Salem, check out the Snoball tab.